 Learn to Paint Hydrangeas in acrylics.
-Step by step painting tutorial for easy pink hydrangeas.
+Step-by-step painting tutorial for easy pink hydrangeas.

 Learn to paint hydrangeas in acrylics fast and easy.
-Easy step by step painting tutorial, one stroke at a time, and with a few tips and tricks you can be successful in short order.
-Create a DIY hand painted sign for yourself or as a gift for friends or family.
+Easy step-by-step painting tutorial, one stroke at a time, and with a few tips and tricks you can be successful in short order.

-Just FYI, this was just moved from my former site.
-It is one of the first lessons I ever did and was posted in 2013.
 My video quality shows how far I have come but this tutorial is still one of my most visited.
 I don’t know if that is good or bad.
 The lesson taught is still good so I finally got it switched over to this site.

 Painting hydrangea Leaves

-Paint in some leaves to sit behind the flowers (link at bottom of this post to How to Paint Leaves).
+Need help painting leaves? (link at bottom of this post to How to Paint Leaves).
 This is a version of my scallop leaf.

 Paint in some color, darker at the bottom and lighter at the top for shadowing and highlighting.